Edited by: Keri Stooksbury

 - Primeclass Lounge

-Priority Pass holders can also receive money off their restaurant bill using their lounge entitlement at Bobby Van’s Steakhouse.
+Priority Pass members can also receive money off their restaurant bill using their membership at Bobby Van’s Steakhouse (in Terminal 8) and get complimentary spa services at Be Relax Spa (in Terminals 1 and 5).

-JFK has over 140 restaurants, bars, and cafes with the number of eateries varying considerably between the terminals and pre- or post-security.
+JFK has over 135 restaurants, bars, and cafes with the number of eateries varying considerably between the terminals, as well as pre- or post-security.
 Terminal 7 has very few options pre-security, so if you arrive early and can’t check in, you’ll need to head to another terminal.

 If you want to plan ahead, you can see what restaurants are available in each terminal on the airport website.